Mauritius: Transport

-Since 2005 public buses, and later trains, in Mauritius have been free of charge for students, people with disabilities, and senior citizens.
-The Metro Express railway currently links all five cities and the University of Mauritius at Réduit with planned expansion to the east and south.
+Public transit in Mauritius has been free of charge for students, people with disabilities, and senior citizens since 2005 for buses, and later for trains.
+The Metro Express railway links all five cities and the University of Mauritius at Réduit, with planned expansion to the east and south.
 Former privately owned industrial railways have been abandoned since the 1960s.

-The harbour of Port Louis handles international trade as well as a cruise terminal.
+The harbour of Port Louis handles international trade and a cruise terminal.
 The Sir Seewoosagur Ramgoolam International Airport, the largest one in the Indian Ocean, is the main international airport and serves as the home operating base for the national airline Air Mauritius.
 The Plaine Corail Airport operates from Rodrigues ensuring air link with the main island of Mauritius and international flights with Réunion.

 Information and communications technology (ICT)

 The information and communications technology (ICT) sector has contributed to 5.7% of its GDP in 2016.

 Additionally, the African Network Information Centre (AFRINIC) – the regional Internet registry for Africa – is based in Ebene.

 Mauritius is also connected to global Internet infrastructure via multiple optical fibre submarine communications cables, including the Lower Indian Ocean Network (LION) cable, the Mauritius–Rodrigues Submarine Cable, and the South Africa Far East (SAFE) cable.